Impact on climate and environment

 Electricity usage, Implenia Global

-A well as predominantly using clean electricity, Implenia also harnesses its buildings to generate its own electric power.
-Solar systems on the roofs of its Swiss yards near Satigny (GE), Vétroz (VS) and Schattdorf (UR), as well as at the Ecublens asphalt plant (VD) have been supplying solar power for years.
-The 2,500 square metres of photovoltaic modules on the roof of the Ecublens plant, for example, produce almost half a gigawatt hour of electricity per year.
+As well as predominantly using clean electricity, Implenia also harnesses its buildings to generate its own electric power.
+Photovoltaic systems on the roofs of its Swiss yards near Satigny (GE), Vétroz (VS) and Schattdorf (UR), as well as at the Ecublens asphalt plant (VD) have been supplying solar power for years.
+The 2,500 square metres of photovoltaic modules on the roof of the Ecublens plant, for example, generate almost half a gigawatt hour of electricity per year.
+Since 2024, around 450 megawatt hours of solar power have also been produced annually at the asphalt production plant in Satigny.

 PV electricity generated, Implenia Global